QTNM/Electron-Tracking/examples/ScatteringExample/README.md

 scoring.

 Scorers: (a) interactions in the gas - track ID, parent ID, kinetic energy and global time; (b) entering the stopwatch disk - track ID and global time.
-Event ID is recorded for all hits of any type.
 Output in ROOT file.

+Scorers try two different methods, ID's only for first occurrence of a track; energy and time for every single step.
+Optional,
+add deposited energy scoring later, maybe post-step in addition to current pre-step scoring.